 Garlic Roasted Asparagus is a fantastic springtime veggie dish that everyone will absolutely love.
 Starting with the bacon and cheese.

-Asparagus is a popular vegetable that is often served as a side dish.
+Asparagus is a popular vegetable to serve as a side dish, and this recipe is just one of many great choices.
 It has a delicate, slightly sweet flavor and a tender, crisp texture that makes it a great accompaniment to many different main dishes.
-Asparagus is also a healthy choice, as it is low in calories and high in nutrients.
-It is a good source of fiber, folate, and vitamins A, C, and K.

-It can be roasted, grilled, and steamed, and asparagus pairs well with a variety of proteins, including chicken, beef, pork, seafood, and tofu.
-It also goes well with many different seasonings and flavorings, such as garlic, lemon juice, herbs, and cheese.
+In general, asparagus can be roasted, grilled, and steamed, and it pairs well with a variety of proteins, including chicken, beef, pork, seafood, and tofu.
+Plus, it also goes well with many different seasonings and flavorings, such as garlic, lemon juice, herbs, and cheese.

 How To Make Oven Roasted Asparagus